 - Learn from someone else (your manager, a coach, a subject matter expert or role model).
 Participation in the I&S Mentor Program is a great way to connect with someone who can guide you.

 - Get educated on the topic: Take a class, course, attend a training, or read up on the topic.
-Here is a link to our Training & Engagement calendar (requires login to SharePoint to view) which lists lots of upcoming trainings.

 - Job shadowing

 - Research positions, departments, projects and/or initiatives that interest you and align with your goals.